-Getting from Koh Chang to Siem Reap in Cambodia or its reverse has been become much more organised over the last few years, with travel possible by car, minibus and taxi to and from the border at Aranya Prathet (on the Cambodian Side, the infamous Poipet).
+Getting from Koh Chang to Siem Reap in Cambodia or its reverse has been become much more organised over the last few years, with travel possible by car, minibus and taxi to and from the border at Aranya Prathet (Thai side) and Poipet (Cambodian side).

-It can, however, seem a little daunting with apocryphal tales of scams and rip-offs, so this week, we round up all the details and hopefully guide you through that fog of exhaust fumes to make the journey seem a whole lot more manageable, with a run-though of what to expect and a few tips on what to avoid.
+It can, however, seem a little daunting with apocryphal tales of scams and rip-offs, so this week, we round up all the details to guide you through that fog of exhaust fumes.
+Hopefully, it will make the journey seem a whole lot more manageable.

-As there is no public transport, you must make the journey either by private transfers, share taxis or most commonly, by using shared minibuses and buses on what are termed through-tickets.
+As there is no public transport, you must make the journey either by private transfers, share taxis or most commonly, by using shared minibuses/buses (through-tickets).

 Crossing into Cambodia – Visas and Scams

-Any other request, exhortation, threat about visas from anyone before the border, near the border, in restaurants within spitting distance of the border or talk of VIP tracking to avoid missing connections at the border, anything that sounds similar can be politely ignored or brushed away with “already have one” replies, even if you are lying and have never lied in your life before.
+Any other request, exhortation, threat about visas from anyone before the border, near the border, in restaurants within spitting distance of the border can be politely ignored or brushed away with “already have one” replies.

 From The Border (Poipet) to Siem Reap – Share Taxi Alternatives

-OK, so now you’re though the visa process, the next stage involves an interminable wait for the bus, both at the border in a holding pen and then later at the bus station (Passenger Terminal).
+Once though the visa process, you will now need to wait for the bus, both at the border in a holding pen and then later at the bus station (Passenger Terminal).

 From the Border (Poipet) to Siem Reap – Bus Station to Siem Reap

-Meanwhile, if you resolutely stick with your through ticket, in the end, you will find yourself at the bus station ready for the 15.00 departure to Siem Reap.
-Except there is no 15.00 departure, never has been and never will be and here starts your next wait, with those share taxis hovering just outside the windows to tempt those now so fragile will-powers.
-The bus will not leave much before 17.00, with journey time of 2.5 hours.
+If you do resolutely stick with your through-ticket, ultimately you’ll find yourself at the bus station ready for the 15.00 departure to Siem Reap.
+Except there is no 15.00 departure, never has been and never will be and here starts your next wait., Those share taxis hover just outside the windows to tempt you once more.
+Expect the bus to finally leave around 17.00, with a journey time of 2.5 hours.

 Arrival at Siem Reap

-This minibus travels all the way to a ticket agency at Krom Luang pier near to Koh Chang, where you are offered the chance to stay on the minibus after the crossing, with it taking you to the door of your resort, prices for that delivery in the region of 100bt to 150bt.
+This minibus travels all the way to a ticket agency at Laem Ngop pier near to Koh Chang, Here, you are delivery to your resort door on the same minibus after the crossing, prices in the region of 100bt to 150bt extra.
 This is more expensive than the songthaews which wait on the other side, so the choice is yours.
-Decisions made and additional monies collected, the minibus subsequently whips up to the Centrepoint Ferry Pier for Koh Chang.
+Decisions made, additional monies collected, the minibus subsequently whips up to the Centrepoint Ferry Pier for Koh Chang.
 The ferry price is included in the through-ticket price.